dylandru/BaseballCV/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. **Note: Please double check the folder for any additional licenses.**

 ## Contact